pcda17/pcda17.github.io/week-2.md

     file.close()
     swift_lines[1000]

+> _Output:_
+>
+>     'flung by the assistance of so foul a goddess should pollute his fountain,\r\n'

-> **Tip:** In OS X you can drag a file from Finder to a Terminal window instead of entering the pathname by hand.
+> **Tip:** In macOS you can drag a file from Finder to a Terminal window instead of entering the pathname by hand.
 If the path contains any spaces, these will be escaped (preceded by a backslash) in keeping with the conventions of Unix-like interfaces.
 > Python’s `os` module, however, doesn’t recognize escaped characters.
 In order to avoid confusion, it’s probably best to avoid using spaces in filenames.

 Each line ends with `\r\n` , a carriage return followed by a line feed character, suggesting the file was created in a Windows text editor.
 As Oualline and Noria discuss in this week’s readings, Unix-like systems generally use `\n` to indicate newlines, while `\r\n` is standard in Windows and DOS.
 To complicate matters, early Apple computers used `\r` on its own for the same purpose.